mukeshsoni/codemods/README.md

 #### `jsx-add-data-test-id-attribute.js`

 Adds a `data-test-id` attribute to all jsx html elements.
 Helpful for test writers to grab an element and simulate some action/event on it.
+It does not add the attribute to custom components.
+Also, doesn't add the attribute if it already exists on an element.

 ```sh
 jscodeshift -t codemods/transforms/jsx-add-data-test-id-attribute.js <path>